Gregorian Chant holds first place in the Sacred Liturgy. A “schola” or school of singers is the ensemble that sings the chants of the church.

 in hac lacrimarum valle.

-Eia ergo, advocate nostra,
+Eia ergo, advocata nostra,

-illos tuos misericordes oculos,
+illos tuos misericordes oculos

 ad nos converte.